nf-core/fetchngs/README.md

 ## Introduction

-**nf-core/fetchngs** is a bioinformatics pipeline to fetch metadata and raw FastQ files from both public and private databases.
-At present, the pipeline supports SRA / ENA / DDBJ / GEO / Synapse ids (see [usage docs](https://nf-co.re/fetchngs/usage#introduction)).
+**nf-core/fetchngs** is a bioinformatics pipeline to fetch metadata and raw FastQ files from both public databases.
+At present, the pipeline supports SRA / ENA / DDBJ / GEO ids (see [usage docs](https://nf-co.re/fetchngs/usage#introduction)).

 ```mermaid
 flowchart LR